 Ok, what if you lose your job?
 Could times be painful, yeah, maybe but it very rarely ends up that way.
 While in the role, you can always ask for help in the form of training, mentoring or coaching.
 It's highly unlikely you will be let go before they try and provide you with the support you need.
 And if you DO lose your job, then you have an excellent story to tell in your next job interview of how you went for something and learned a lot.
 (Be prepared to discuss what you learned.)

-Same is true if you are just sharing your thoughts and ideas.
+The same is true if you are just sharing your thoughts and ideas.
 Usually, once one person starts putting forward their ideas, others do too.
 And when you have a collaboration like that, it's hard to miss finding something that won't work.
 And if it does fail, guess what, it's a lesson learned!

 Fear of working harder